berylwen/FollowTheRabbit-GAME/README.md

 Using FIREBASE as database.

-Using HTML and Flase to implement camera scan QR-Codes.
+Using HTML and Flask to implement camera scan QR-Codes.

 # Game description
 Users play the real-virtual game to gain prize and token that can be used in SYNERGY FESTIVAL.